alachins/raisd/README.md

 RAiSD_Plot.test_run.0.pdf

-An example of such file can be found here: http://139.91.162.50/raisd_plots/examples/RAiSD_Plot.test_run.1.pdf
+An example of such a file can be found here: http://139.91.162.50/raisd_plots/examples/RAiSD_Plot.test_run.1.pdf

 Processing VCF (ANGSD version)
 ------------------------------